ljw1004/csharpspec/csharp/classes.md

 A static method does not operate on a specific instance, and it is a compile-time error to refer to `this` in a static method.

-An instance method operates on a given instance of a class, and that instance can be accessed as `this` (§7.6.7).
+An instance method operates on a given instance of a class, and that instance can be accessed as `this` ([This access](expressions.md#this-access)).

-When a method is referenced in a *member_access* (§7.6.4) of the form `E.M`, if `M` is a static method, `E` must denote a type containing `M`, and if `M` is an instance method, `E` must denote an instance of a type containing `M`.
+When a method is referenced in a *member_access* ([Member access](expressions.md#member-access)) of the form `E.M`, if `M` is a static method, `E` must denote a type containing `M`, and if `M` is an instance method, `E` must denote an instance of a type containing `M`.

-The differences between static and instance members are discussed further in §10.3.7.
+The differences between static and instance members are discussed further in [Static and instance members](classes.md#static-and-instance-members).

 ### Virtual methods

 When an instance method declaration includes a `virtual` modifier, that method is said to be a virtual method.
 When no `virtual` modifier is present, the method is said to be a non-virtual method.

 The implementation of a non-virtual method is invariant: The implementation is the same whether the method is invoked on an instance of the class in which it is declared or an instance of a derived class.
 In contrast, the implementation of a virtual method can be superseded by derived classes.
-The process of superseding the implementation of an inherited virtual method is known as ***overriding*** that method (§10.6.4).
+The process of superseding the implementation of an inherited virtual method is known as ***overriding*** that method ([Override methods](classes.md#override-methods)).

 In a virtual method invocation, the ***run-time type*** of the instance for which that invocation takes place determines the actual method implementation to invoke.
 In a non-virtual method invocation, the ***compile-time type*** of the instance is the determining factor.
 In precise terms, when a method named `N` is invoked with an argument list `A` on an instance with a compile-time type `C` and a run-time type `R` (where `R` is either `C` or a class derived from `C`), the invocation is processed as follows:

 *  First, overload resolution is applied to `C`, `N`, and `A`, to select a specific method `M` from the set of methods declared in and inherited by `C`.
-This is described in §7.6.5.1.
+This is described in [Method invocations](expressions.md#method-invocations).
 *  Then, if `M` is a non-virtual method, `M` is invoked.
 *  Otherwise, `M` is a virtual method, and the most derived implementation of `M` with respect to `R` is invoked.